AiswaryaShajan/UNO_Card_Detection/README.md

    - The program performs best when cards are placed against a dark background.
 Adding better background segmentation or preprocessing techniques might make it more adaptable to different environments.

 ## What Next? 🔍:
-   - Train a machine learning model for classification the cards for better detection accuracy and robust system.
+   - Train a machine learning model for classifying the cards for more robust detection.